Our Basic Policy on Internal Control Systems

 - Systems to ensure efficient execution of the duties of Group's directors and employees

 (1) The Company holds meetings of the Bard of Directors periodically to decide on the basic policies and strategies for the Group management and on important matters related to business execution, and to supervise directors' execution of the duties, pursuant to the Board of Directors rules and other relevant regulations.
-Certain matters may be decided by special directors to enable flexible decision-making.
 The term of office of directors shall be one year, so as to keep their respective missions and responsibilities clear and to enable quick response to changes in the business environment.

 (2) To enable quick business execution, the Company shall adopt an executive officer system.
 The roles and areas of responsibilities of each executive officer are defined in outlines for management of the executive officers.
 The executive officers are responsible for execution of their duties in line with the basic management policies decided by the Board of Directors.
 The term of office of executive officers shall be one year, so as to keep their respective missions and responsibilities clear and to enable quick response to changes in the business environment.